 Content (sometimes called construct) Validity.
-As we have seen the building blocks or components of theories are constructs.
-But constructs are abstract ideas -- not "real" things.
-We turn constructs into variables.
-That's a lot of what research methodology is about.
-Suffice it here to say that you have to make sure that your variables actually represent the concepts or constructs in the theory you are useing.
+The building blocks of theories are constructs, but constructs are abstract ideas.
+Turning these abstract ideas into variables that we can measure requires a lot of effort.
+Suffice it here to say that you have to make sure that your variables actually represent the concepts or constructs in the theory you are using.
 Attitude is an important construct in the theory of reasoned action.
 We usually use a Likert scale to measure attitudes -- where you indicate how much you agree or disagree with a set of statements.
 A common beginner's error is to include a statement of fact -- rather than opinion -- in the set of statements.
-Let's say you want to know about people's attitudes about dieting as a way to control weight.
+Assume you want to know about people's attitudes about dieting as a way to control weight.
 You include the statement "Most people fail to keep off the weight they lose on a diet once the dieting period is over."
 This is true.
-It's a fact.
-Most people gain all the weight they lost back within a year of "going off" of any diet.
-I could mark that I strongly agree with this statement because I think it's true, and still think that dieting is a very good way to contol weight.
-In this case, by including a statement of fact instead of opinion, your variable did not adequately represent the construct of "attitude or opinion."
+It is an established fact.
+Most people gain all the weight they lost back within a year of going off of any diet.
+I could mark that I strongly agree with this statement because I think it is true, and still think that dieting is a very good way to control weight.
+In this case, by including a statement of fact instead of opinion, your variable did not adequately represent the construct of attitude or opinion.

 Reproducibility.
 You almost always want to make your study as reproducible as possible so that other researchers in the future can repeat it or build on it.
 Sometimes we do want to study very rare or unusual things, but usually not, so you do not want to create a study that depends on some very specific conditions or set of participants that other researchers cannot hope to reproduce.
 Reproducibility does NOT mean that someone else has to be able to find exactly the same participants, or even necessarily a very similar set of participants.
 It does mean that you want other people to be able to find or create similar conditions for a study.
-For example, if your theory is supposed to help us understand the factors that affect how people perceive of government services generally, conducting a study with people from New Orleans right after Hurricane Katrina is a bad idea.
+For example, if your theory is supposed to help us understand the factors that affect how people perceive of government services generally, conducting a study in some city right after a major natural disaster is a bad idea.
 The conditions were extreme and hopefully not reproducible.

 Theoretically Representative Sample.
-This is very different from a statistically representative sample.
-It just means that the participants in your study adequately represent the population whose behavior the theory is supposed to help us understand or explain.
+This is different from a statistically representative sample.
+It means that the participants in a study adequately represent the population whose behavior the theory is supposed to explain.
 For example, the theory of reasoned action deals with purposeful behavior.
-If you select a sample of people who are all under treatment for psychotic behavior, your sample is not valid.
+A sample of people who are under treatment for psychotic behavior, is not valid.
 This theory does not deal with psychotic behavior.
-On the other hand, if you want to apply the theory of reasoned action to understanding how people decide to smoke (or not), it's fine if your sample consists of middle-class college students.
-There is no reason to think that their reasoniing process somehow differs from that of poor people, older people, etc. They are a theoretically adequate sample and you could compare your findings directly to those of another researcher whose sample consisted of middle-age bankers.
+On the other hand, if you want to apply the theory of reasoned action to understanding how people decide to smoke (or not), a sample of middle-class college students is fine.
+There is no reason to think that their reasoning process somehow differs from that of poor people, older people, etc. You could compare your findings directly to those of another researcher whose sample consisted of middle-age bankers.